GuillermoPena/multiple-contains/README.md

 Search different info in container in order to mode value

-Type of containers:
+	* Type of containers:
-	Number
+	- Number
-	String
+	- String
-	Array
+	- Array
-	TODO: Object
+	- ~~Object~~

-Type of 'items':
+	* Type of 'items':
-	Object: with 'key' and 'value' to find in array of objects or in object
+	- Object: with 'key' and 'value' to find in array of objects or in object
-	String: contained in array, key of object, substring of string...
+	- String: contained in array, key of object, substring of string...
-	Number: contained in array, substring of string, digit of number...
+	- Number: contained in array, substring of string, digit of number...

-Mode values (default: 'index'):
+	* Mode values (default: 'index'):
-	'exists': return true or false if item exists in container 'index' : return index of item in container (default: -1) 'object': return full item
+	- 'exists': return true or false if item exists in container
+	- 'index' : return index of item in container (default: -1)
+	- 'object': return full item
-	TODO:'subarray': return subarray with items in container
+	- ~~'subarray': return subarray with items in container~~
-	TODO: 'repetitions': return how many times is item in container
+	- ~~'repetitions': return how many times is item in container~~

 ## Quick Examples